jarviscanada/jarvis_data_eng_TristanTapson/core_java/grep/README.md

 ## Improvements
 Listed below are three improvements that could be added to the application to improve it:
-- **Run Information**: After traversing the directories, a simple console output can be added that lists statistics of the files that were traversed through.
+- **Run Information**: After traversing the directories, a simple console output can be added that lists statistics of the files that were traversed.

 - **Additional Filtering**: Currently, the program searches through all files, regardless of the file extension - one could suggest adding a fourth parameter to the program, that lets the user determine which types of files that are to be parsed.